Jinyongna/art_gallery/README.md

 > When I think of something new or when I have to get some inspirations, I always come up with my
 > favorite songs first.
 Those have quiet same vibe, which is neutral and sometimes, vague.

+### 2020.03.08 : waking up
+> I can't explain but I can feel mine wants to be woken as soon as possible.
+But we should wait sometimes..